Attention Anchor

 • easier return to task or conversation

 Even brief engagement can be helpful.
+Repetition matters more than duration.

 When to Use This Practice

-• during moments of mental fatigue
+• during mental fatigue or overstimulation

-• as a quick reset between activities
+• as a short reset during the day

 How to Engage